 For any company there are very important accounts, there are many who fall “in the middle,” and there are those who bring up the rear and are less important.
 They’re all important to one degree or another because they provide income—but it’s vital to get accounts properly classified.

 Any company will establish its own parameters for classifying accounts.
-Such parameters can include the level of revenue, renewal, maintenance, potential, and more.
+Such parameters can include the level of revenueRevenueRevenue is the amount of money a business generates during a specific period such as a year or a quarter; also called sales., renewal, maintenance, potential, and more.
 These classifications allow the company to accurately deal with and service accounts.

 Classifying Accounts Through CRM